threeport/user-docs/docs/workloads/deploy-workload-aws.md

           ...
 ```

-Below is an example of the secret that is inserted into the app's namespace by
+Below is an example of the Kubernetes secret that is inserted into the app's namespace by
 the Threeport Control Plane.
 This object is managed on behalf of the user by
 Threeport and provided here for illustration purposes only.
 The keys within
 the `data` field are what must be referenced by the user-supplied manifest, as